oyejateen/Praahri/README.md

 # Praahri - Advanced Land Monitoring System

 ## Overview
 Praahri is a cutting-edge mobile application designed for monitoring and analyzing land changes using satellite imagery and advanced remote sensing techniques.
-The app leverages Google Earth Engine's capabilities combined with NDVI (Normalized Difference Vegetation Index) analysis to detect potential illegal land use and vegetation changes.
+The app leverages Google Earth Engine's capabilities combined with NDVI (Normalized Difference Vegetation Index) analysis to detect potential land use and vegetation changes.

 ## Features